Interviewed November 2010

 So, you had three countries in the region that experimented with democracy early-- in the 19th century.
 And then they will-- some of them will do that again in the interwar period, and now they are battling with it.
 So, what I'm trying to say is that our people, in one country or the other, whenever they had an opportunity to fight for democracy as they did, and whenever they had the opportunity for a free and fair election, they eagerly embraced it.

-Until the 2011 Tahrir Square revolution, Egypt was governed by President Hosni Mubarak, who took power in 1981 following the assassination of President Anwar Sadat.
-For all of Mubarak’s time in office, and even since Mubarak’s resignation, Egypt has been under “Emergency Law,” which allows the government to suspend constitutional rights, including limiting political activity and restricting free speech.
+From Sadat’s assassination in 1981 until the 2011 Egyptian Revolution, Egypt was governed by President Hosni Mubarak.
+For all of Mubarak’s time in office, and for much of the time since his resignation, Egypt has been under “Emergency Law,” which allows the government to suspend constitutional rights, including limiting political activity and restricting free speech.
 Emergency Law also allows the government to use summary arrests against political opponents.